eyalk11/patent_drawings/README.md

 ```

+### Remaining Steps

-2. Export as SVG
+1. Export your Mermaid diagram as SVG
-3. Run the annotation tool:
+2. Run the annotation tool:
    ```bash
    python add_references.py diagram.svg
    ```
-4. If needed, create an override file for specific nodes:
+3. If needed, create an override file for specific nodes:
    ```bash
    python add_references.py diagram.svg --overrides custom.json
    ```
-5. Use the annotated SVG in your patent application
+4. Use the annotated SVG in your patent application

 ## Tips